mihir-m-gandhi/Data-Structure-Project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-<h4>This project was developed as part of Data Structures coursework and demonstrate the applications of many data structures and data handling techniques like 1-D array, 2-D array, linked list, queue, graph, and hashing.</h4>
+<h4>This project was developed as part of Data Structures coursework and demonstrates the applications of many data structures and data handling techniques like 1-D array, 2-D array, linked list, queue, graph, and hashing.</h4>

 </div>